ilyasergey/YSC4231/source/week-07-midterm-project.rst

 ---------------------------

-Finally, it's time to unleash your creativity and experiment with different flavours of concurrent sorting.
+Finally, it's time to unleash your creativity and experiment with different flavours of concurrent sorting to get the best of both
+worlds: single-threaded and parallel:

-* ``HybridQuickSort`` - implement your own quicksort-based sorting strategy in this object in order to fix the shortcomings of the previous three algorithms.
+* ``HybridQuickSort`` - implement your own quicksort-based sorting strategy in this object with the aim to fix the shortcomings of the previous three algorithms.
 Feel free to experiment with different heuristics.

 * ``HybridQuickSortTests`` - use this file to test your hybrid sorting algorithm.